pluralsight/guides/in-review/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 Going over the example in the MSDN article; Dockpanel.Dock is an attached property that is predefined for us.

-So using attached properties you can create new custom properties that suit your needs.
+Using attached properties, you can create new custom properties that suit your needs.

 ### Attached Properties in Globalization

-After finding out about attached properties, my purpose was to create attached properties that will automatically select the text, header or tooltip that matches the current language of the application.
+After finding out about attached properties, I aimed to create attached properties that would automatically select the text, header, or tooltip that matches the current language of the application.

 As an example I will show how you can use attached properties with TextBlocks.
 Attached properties work like extension methods, here is the code to add translated text to a ```TextBlock``` :